How to Sabotage Your Art Shows,

 Sales and Gallery Openings

 Feeling too famous?
 Selling too much art?
 Getting too popular?
-Based on actual experiences I've had with artists at their openings and shows over the years, those are about the only logical conclusions I can come to.
+Based on actual experiences I and others have had with artists at their openings and shows over the years, those are about the only logical conclusions I can come to.
 Seems like some artists are just plain determined to undermine their careers.
-Now if you're wondering whether that might describe you, then check out these proven methods that any artist can use to sabotage their art openings, open studios or any other occasions where their art is on display and they're in attendance:
+Now if you're wondering whether that might describe you, then check out these proven methods any artist can use to sabotage their art openings, open studios or any other occasions where their art is on display and they're in attendance and interacting with the public:

-* Act important, distracted or preoccupied.
+* Once there, act important, distracted or preoccupied.
 The key here is to look as unapproachable as possible.

 * Speak only with people you already know.

-* Disappear for significant periods of time and make sure you tell no one where you're going.
+* Disappear for significant periods of time during the event and make sure you tell no one where you're going.
 Or tell someone where you're going and then go somewhere else.
-Or tell people what time you're arriving and then either show up late or don't show up at all.

 * When people ask you questions about your art, tell them you don't know or haven't really thought about it.
 Or answer them, but look really put out by it.